guilhermesena1/guilhermesena1.github.io/_posts/2022-07-19-possibly-the-most-naive-phylogenetic-reconstruction-algorithm.md

 # The C++ code

-Let's first write a struct that will store $k$-mer frequencies for a genome.
+Let us first write a struct that will store $k$-mer frequencies for a genome.
 We will use $k = 12$, and pre-allocate counts for all $4^{12}$ possible $k$-mers.
 We will assume counts fit into a 32-bit integer, since $2^{32}$ is larger than any of the genomes we are using.